 The Tiers used to sort the items in Staff Filter #1 are summarized as such:

 - Tier 1: Ready for TBL+ analysis.
 These items have been ranked high and contain minimal unknowns.
 They are recommended for advancement to Staff Filter #2, the Triple Bottom Line – Plus (TBL+) feasibility study that is the second step of the vetting process.

 - Tier 2: Additional research necessary.
 These items ranked moderately high and/or have a moderate level of unknowns.
 They need further evaluation to determine if they should be promoted to Tier 1 and then to Staff Filter #2 or demoted to Tier 3 for revaluation during the next annual vetting process.

 - Tier 3: Table until next annual update.
 These items ranked low and/or have a high level of unknowns.
 Factors that determined assignment of measures to this tier include: Estimated low emissions reduction, not first in a sequence of measures, high staff time needed for research relative to output, not appropriate for City lead, or legal barriers.

 - Tier 0: Complete, ongoing, eliminated.These are items that arecomplete as originally designed, are continuing in some form, or are no longer relevant as originally designed.

 Staff Filter #2 – TBL+ Feasibility Study

-Staff Filter #2, the second step in the vetting process, will rank the items that were sorted into Tier 1 during Staff Filter #1 using a Triple Bottom Line – Plus (TBL+) analysis.
-Staff will consider greenhouse gas reduction, social, financial, environmental, and technological factors when evaluating the items.
+Staff Filter #2, the second step in the vetting process, involves ranking the items sorted into Tier 1 during Staff Filter #1 using a Triple Bottom Line – Plus (TBL+) analysis.
+Staff consider greenhouse gas reduction, social, financial, environmental, and technological factors when evaluating the items.